-- 7.30 Some medication is administered irregularly; "when required" medication (prn) are medicines which are given according to fluctuating medical need.
-The support worker can only administer these when there is a clear protocol for each medicine.
+7.30 Some medication is administered irregularly; "when required" medication (prn) are medicines which are given according to fluctuating medical need.
+Residential workers can only administer these when there is a clear protocol for each medicine.
 This direction will be supplied by the GP and will specify (where appropriate):

-- what it is needed for.

-- full dosage instructions.

-- maximum daily dose and minimum time interval between doses. - 7.31 Where people are prescribed PRN (as and when required) medication, there will be guidance on the circumstances in which it can be administered clearly detailed on the persons Medication Profile (see appendix 2). - 7.32 Intermittent dosing is often used for pain killers, laxatives, and some creams.
-This dosage instruction is reliant on an assessment of need which may be appropriate for people who have capacity but is more difficult for the support worker to assess.
-Difficulties with managing this direction should be reported to the management team to review with GP as soon as possible. - 7.33 When recording PRN or medication that is time specific or has a minimal time lapse between doses, it must have the required time added to the EMAR in the check in page to reduce the risk of overdose. - 7.34 Medication that is to be given on specific days must have the dosage calendar activated on EMAR ensuring that the record accurately shows what day the medication should be administered. - 7.35 If a "prn" is being given regularly it needs to be reviewed by the GP as it may be needed as a regular dose direction.
+- what it is needed for. - full dosage instructions. - maximum daily dose and minimum time interval between doses. - 7.31 Where people are prescribed PRN (as and when required) medication, there will be guidance on the circumstances in which it can be administered clearly detailed on the persons Medication Profile (see appendix 1). - 7.32 Intermittent dosing is often used for pain killers, laxatives, and some creams.
+This dosage instruction is reliant on an assessment of need which may be appropriate for people who have capacity but is more difficult for residential worker to assess.
+Difficulties with managing this direction should be reported to the medication champions/ senior member of staff to review with GP as soon as possible. - 7.33 When possible, the administration of PRN medication should be discussed with another residential worker before administering. - 7.34 When recording PRN or medication that is time specific or has a minimal time lapse between doses, it must have the required time added to the EMAR in the check in page to reduce the risk of overdose. - 7.35 Medication that is to be given on specific days must have the dosage calendar activated on EMAR ensuring that the record accurately shows what day the medication should be administered. - 7.36 If a "prn" is being given regularly it needs to be reviewed by the GP as it may be needed as a regular dose direction.
 Fluctuating doses must record the number of tablets or volume of liquid administered.
 (See also Record Keeping section 15.)